regen-network/regen-ledger/x/ecocredit/spec/01_concepts.md

 ## Credit Batch

 Credits are issued in batches by credit issuers granted the authority to issue credits for a given credit class.
 A credit batch refers to a batch of credits issued at a single point in time.

 Each credit batch has a unique ID (i.e. denomination) that starts with the abbreviation of the credit type followed by the start date, end date, and batch sequence number.
+For example, `C01-20190101-20200101-001` would be the first batch issued (`001`) from the first carbon credit class (`C01`) and the reduction of carbon emissions was measured between `20190101` and `20200101`.

-A credit batch includes information about the issuer of the credit batch and the project location, and any additional information can be attached to the metadata field.
+A credit batch also includes information about the issuer of the credit batch and the project location, and any additional information can be attached to the metadata field.
 The credit batch tracks the total number of active credits and the total number of cancelled credits.

 ## Credits